Charlie Jones (American football, born 1998): Professional career

+Cincinnati Bengals

-Jones was selected by the Cincinnati Bengals in the fourth round, 131st overall, of the 2023 NFL Draft.
+Jones was selected by the Cincinnati Bengals in the fourth round, 131st overall, of the 2023 NFL draft.

 2023

 In the Bengals' Week 2 loss to the Baltimore Ravens, Jones would score his first NFL touchdown on an 81-yard punt return; this would also be the first touchdown of the Bengals' 2023 season.
 He suffered a thumb injury in Week 3 against the Los Angeles Rams and was placed on injured reserve on September 29, 2023.
 He was activated on November 16.

 2024

 Jones was named as the Bengals' main punt returner to begin the 2024 season.
 He was also listed as the team's second-string slot receiver behind Andrei Iosivas and the third-string kick returner behind Chase Brown and Trayveon Williams on the depth chart.
 He caught a five-yard pass in the Bengals' Week 1 loss to the New England Patriots.
 In Week 7 against the Browns, Jones had a 100-yard kick return for a touchdown on the opening kickoff in a 21–14 win, earning AFC Special Teams Player of the Week.